FILM - ‘The Polish Air Force in the Battle of Britain – An 80th Anniversary Tribute’

 The Memorial was again refurbished in 2010 in time for the 70th anniversary of the Battle of Britain and the annual ceremony to commemorate the fallen Polish airmen.
 The Polish Air Force Association Charitable Trust was disbanded in 2010 having fulfilled its obligation to look after the interests of former Polish Air Force personnel in Exile.
 The London Borough of Hillingdon retained ownership of the Memorial, while the responsibility for arranging the annual September ceremony passed to the new Polish Air Force Memorial Committee, which was formed by the Polish Air Force Association Charitable Trust as its sole successor in this and other key remaining functions.

-Photos and relevant extracts from Skrzydla (Wings) in the slide show below can be viewed and enlarged by double clicking the image then the arrows.
+Photos and relevant extracts from the magazine Skrzydla (Wings) in the slide show below, can be viewed and enlarged by double clicking the image then the arrows.
 If anyone has photographs of the Memorial under construction or early ceremonies they would like to share and be included in the album, please contact the PAFMC via email on the Contacts page.

 This post has been compiled from references to the two books Destiny Can Wait and The Polish Air Force At War - The Official History.
 The Polish Air Force Memorial Committee also acknowledges with thanks the considerable help of the London Borough of Hillingdon, Piotr Sikora, Wojtek Matusiak, Wojciech Zmyślony, Richard Kornicki, Nina Britton Boyle, RAF Northolt and Peter Devitt and Ewan Burnet at the RAF Museum, Hendon.
 Every effort has been made to ensure accuracy, but if anyone identifies any errors please advise the PAFMC via the email on the Contacts page.